 Foods To Consume For Protein

 If you are going to be attempting to implement a Paleo diet without eating meat, you are going to need to consume sufficient intakes of non-meat protein sources.
 It can be very difficult to consume a sufficient intake of protein without eating any meat at all.
 However, it is possible with proper preparation.
 To do so effectively, you should simply make one of the staples of your diet eggs.
-By making eggs a staple of your diet, you will be able to get one of the most protein dense foods in your diet while being able to successfully avoid meat consumption.
+By making eggs a staple of your diet, you will be able to get one of the most protein-dense foods in your diet while being able to successfully avoid meat consumption.
 Along with consuming a lot of eggs as a staple in your diet, you will want to increase your intake of both nuts and seeds to boost protein levels.
-Some of the most protein dense nuts and seeds that you should be getting in your diet are pistachios, hemp seeds, and walnuts.
+Some of the most protein-dense nuts and seeds that you should be getting in your diet are pistachios, hemp seeds, and walnuts.

-Tips For Implementing A Paleo Diet With No Meat
+Tips for Implementing a Paleo Diet With No Meat

 One of the most important things to do when it comes to implementing this type of diet has the proper amount of preparation in place.
 That way, when you get hungry, you will have ready-made snack options that are going to keep you from straying from the diet.
 You want to come up with a list of approved snacks that you can eat throughout each day.
-Having a set list of snacks and foods that you can eat will keep you from going off plan.
+Having a set list of snacks and foods that you can eat will keep you from going off-plan.
 After all, it has been shown that there is a direct association between availability, convenience, and intake with the consumption of unhealthy foods.2

 One of the keys to sticking to any diet is making sure that you are consuming a nutrient-packed breakfast.
-It is crucial to get in a nutrient dense breakfast each and every day.
+It is crucial to get in a nutrient-dense breakfast each and every day.
 If you are going to be avoiding meat, your breakfast should primarily consist of eggs and fresh vegetables.
 That way, you will be able to take in a satiating meal that is going to help you avoid those mid-day hunger cravings that you might normally get with a carbohydrate loaded breakfast.
 You will want to get eggs in your breakfast every day because they will help you increase your protein intake and they can be very filling which can help you avoid mid-day hunger.
-Studies show that those that consume a low glycemic index rather than a high one at breakfast reduce their calorie intake at lunch by a significant amount.3 With a protein-packed breakfast along with complex carbohydrate vegetables, you will be able to take in a nutrient dense breakfast with a very low glycemic index.
+Studies show that those that consume a low glycemic index rather than a high one at breakfast reduce their calorie intake at lunch by a significant amount.3 With a protein-packed breakfast along with complex carbohydrate vegetables, you will be able to take in a nutrient-dense breakfast with a very low glycemic index.

 If you are going to be implementing a no-meat Paleo diet, it is certainly going to be much more difficult than a Paleo diet implementation with meat allowed.
 After all, you are going to be able to fill your diet with meat-based products which can help to fuel your body and keep you from getting hungry.
 When you are implementing a meat avoidance approach, you are going to have even more work cut out for you.
 Because of this, you should leverage the benefits that come with Paleo Air.
 By using aromatherapy to help you deal with hunger cravings, you should be able to have much more success with your Paleo-vegetarian based diet.
-For instance, inhaling fresh essential oils was shown to be effective at reducing sweet tooth cravings.4 Along with this, because you will be avoiding meat, you will be taking in far fewer vitamin B12 which is primarily found in meat sources.
+For instance, breathing essential oils was shown to be effective at reducing sweet tooth cravings.4 Along with this, because you will be avoiding meat, you will be taking in far fewer vitamin B12 which is primarily found in meat sources.
 Because of this, you will be dealing with even more energy depletion than normal.
 By using essential oils for better energy like peppermint oil, you will be able to better control your energy levels and decrease the negative impact associated with taking in less vitamin B12.5

 As spring rolls into summer, it’s time to fire up the grill and spend time in the refreshing outdoor air. […]